 Japanese Education Advising

 Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, for general questions regarding certification to teach Japanese.
 Current students should schedule an appointment online through the Starfish app in MyUW.
-Appointments can also be made through email at email@example.com, by calling 608-262-1651, or in person once the office has reopened.
-Questions regarding the major should be directed to Students should also contact Professor Naomi Fujita Geyer, firstname.lastname@example.org, 1260 Van Hise Hall, 262-9221 or 262-2291, as soon as possible to discuss course sequencing, admission to the program, and other aspects of certification to teach Japanese.
+Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person.
+Professor Naomi Fujita Geyer, email@example.com, 1260 Van Hise Hall, 262-9221 or 262-2291, is also a valuable source of information regarding the teaching of Japanese.

 School of Education Advising